ZHA and Philips Hue Firmware

 Daniel

-You do not need Philips Hue Bridge to upgrade firmware on Philips Hue Zigbee devices via OTA.
+You do not need Philips Hue Bridge to upgrade firmware on Philips Hue Zigbee devices via OTA update (Zigbee Over-The-Air updates).

-What you need is the official Zigbee OTA firmware image for each Philips Hue device that you want to upgrade, and there is the challenge as Philips/Signify as a company does not publish such official Zigbee OTA firmware images via a public repository or in any other way make them available for third-parties to download.
+ZHA does support the same standard Zigbee OTA that Philips Hue support, the issue is that you need the official Zigbee OTA firmware image from Philips/Signify for each Philips Hue device that you want to upgrade, and there is the challenge as Philips/Signify as a company still does not publish such official Zigbee OTA firmware images via a public repository or in any other way make them available for third-parties to download.

 This could be a non-issue for third-party Zigbee gateway solutions if all manufacturers of Zigbee devices simply publicly posted URLs to unencrypted Zigbee OTA firmware images for their devices to allow third parties to download them directly from the official source.
 Philips/Signify and many if not most manufacturers do unfortunately not do so.
 However, some companies do, which is why you can perform OTA upgrade of those directly in Home Assistant’s built-in ZHA (Zigbee Home Automation) integration, (specifically; IKEA, LEDVANCE/OSRAM, SALUS/Computime, INOVELLI, Sonoff/ITead, THIRDREALITY, and a handful more are among the few companies that provide official unencrypted Zigbee OTA upgrade image files available via public servers), and a there are also a few other which zigpy is missing the download code for, see zigpy feature requests → https://github.com/zigpy/zigpy/issues?q=is%3Aissue+is%3Aopen+ota+AND+request